 Perhaps the most important of all of these skills is that kids enjoy themselves.
 Although kids are learning many beneficial skills whilst playing in the sandpit, a child having fun is the most important of them all!

 Here at The Brook Early Education and Care Centre, we encourage the importance of play-based education and the skills it provides.
-At The Brook, we offer extra curricular activities that are included in the daily fee such as sports and yoga.
+At The Brook, we offer extracurricular activities that are included in the daily fee such as sports and dance.

 Don’t hesitate to contact us for more information about our child care services.